The Guide to Adaptive Yoga

 Four Pillars to Adaptive Yoga

 I also have taught and continue to teach “typical” people in my studio and in the community.
-It fills a different place in my heart and I love bringing some of my special experiences with my other students into the space of a regular ol’ yoga class.
+It fills a different place in my heart.
+I love bringing some of my special experiences with my other students into the space of a regular ol’ yoga class.
 When I was actively sharing yoga in the hospice world, I had many lessons that were gifted to me from those who were dying and I embedded them into my yoga classes.

-I know for sure that every community across the globe has people with disabilities who need adaptive yoga and mindfulness.
+Every community across the globe has people with disabilities who need adaptive yoga and mindfulness.
 They need connection, movement, breath and gratitude.
 It is my mission that as many people as possible will have access to yoga, but I need your help!

 If you are a yoga teacher, a mental health worker, an occupational therapist, a counselor, a certified nurse’s aid, or a compassionate person YOU can do this!